SQAHamster/mpw-modeling-framework/README.md

 Note: Xpand / Xtend may still show some phantom errors in `de.unistuttgart.iste.sqa.mpw.generator.java/src/template` after successful generation.
 This errors can simply be ignored or removed by editing (e.g. inserting a dummy space character) the files marked with error and then save them.
       It seems that it is caused by "`Collection.flatten()`" usage in Xpand / Xtend.
 Currently I don't know why this errors occur and how to prevent them.

-## Running QueryDSL editor

-* right click on project `de.unistuttgart.iste.sqa.mpw.modeling.querydsl`
-* run as Eclipse Application
-    * note: ensure that in the run configuration the Java JDK 14 is used
-* import project in the runtime eclipse workspace
-    * browse to the development workspace
-    * select the `de.unistuttgart.iste.sqa.mpw.modeling.queries` project
-* double click on any `*.query` file, it shall be opened with syntax highlighting